 Individuals injured in explosion accidents such as these commonly suffer catastrophic injuries such as severe burns, internal injuries, fractures, head and brain injuries, and spinal cord injuries.
 When an explosion caused fatal injuries, the families of victims may be able to file wrongful death claims.
 Our law firm explores all options with an eye toward obtaining maximum compensation and damages for our clients.

-Contact Clark, Hunt, Ahern & Embry to schedule a free initial consultation with our Massachusetts explosion injuries lawyers.
+Contact Gregg, Hunt, Ahern & Embry to schedule a free initial consultation with our Massachusetts explosion injuries lawyers.
 Call 617-494-1920.
 We take injury cases on a contingency basis, charging no fee until we recover damages on your behalf.